chrisjsewell/sqla-tutorials-nb/docs/tutorial/dbapi_transactions.md

 SQLAlchemy abstracts these formats into just one, which is the "named" format using a colon.

-:::{topic} Always use bound parameters
+:::{admonition} Always use bound parameters
 As mentioned at the beginning of this section, textual SQL is not the usual way we work with SQLAlchemy.
 However, when using textual SQL, a Python literal value, even non-strings like integers or dates, should **never be